DendrouLab/panpipes/docs/usage/setup_for_qc_mm.md

 tcr/bcr     |bracer| data from [BraCeR](https://github.com/Teichlab/bracer) further [details](https://scverse.org/scirpy/latest/generated/scirpy.io.read_bracer.html)
 tcr/bcr     |airr  | airr formatted tsv further [details](https://scverse.org/scirpy/latest/generated/scirpy.io.read_airr.html#scirpy.io.read_airr)

-For repertoire (tcr/bcr) inputs, panpipes uses the scirpy (v.0.12.0) functions [scirpy]https://scverse.org/scirpy/latest/api.html.
+For repertoire (tcr/bcr) inputs, panpipes uses the scirpy (v.0.12.0) functions [scirpy]<https://scverse.org/scirpy/latest/api.html>.
 Review their documentation for more specific details about inputs.

-## Combining data sets.
+## Combining data sets

 Note that if you are combining multiple datasets from different sources the final anndata object will only contain the intersection of the genes from all the data sets.
 For example if the mitochondrial genes have been excluded from one of the inputs, they will be excluded from the final data set.
 In this case it might be wise to run qc separately on each dataset, and them merge them together to create on h5ad file to use as input for integration pipeline.

 ## Barcode level metadata

 If you have cell or barcode level metadata such as results from a demultiplexing algorithm, save it in a two column csv file containing 2 column; barcode_id, and sample_id.
 Specify the path to this file in the pipeline.yml file.

 The sample_ids in this file must match the sample_id column in the submission file.